mbradds/pipeline-profiles/readme.md

 │   README.md (you are here!)
 │   server.js (express js server configuration for heroku)
 |   requirements.txt (conda python 3 environment used in ./src/data_management)
-│   webpack.config.js (functionality for creating clean ../dist folder in english and french)
+│   webpack.common.js (functionality for creating clean ../dist folder in english and french)
+|   webpack.dev.js (webpack dev server functionality)
+|   webpack.prod.js (npm run build for minimized production files)
 |   index.html (main navigation page for profiles.
 Has entry links for all sub profiles in /dist)
 |   .babelrc (babel config with corejs 3 polyfills)
 |   .vscode/settings.json (please use vscode for this project!)